ryankeleti/ega/README.md

 # EGA

-amateur translation (French to English) of A. Grothendieck's EGA, starting with EGA I.
+Amateur translation (French to English) of A. Grothendieck's EGA, starting with EGA I.

 S’il-vous plaît pardonnez-nous, Grothendieck.

-to compile, `make book`, `make pdfs`, or `make all`.
+To compile, `make book`, `make pdfs`, or `make all`.

-please do not commit PDF files, instead put `book.pdf` in the `build` release.

-click [here](https://github.com/ryankeleti/ega/releases/download/build/book.pdf) for a copy of the compiled version.
+For compiled PDFs, go to the [releases page].

-## current status
+## Current status

-Here is the current status of the translation, along with who is currently working on/has worked on which sections
+Here is the current status of the translation, along with who is currently working on/has worked on which sections.

 - [x] Introduction (proofread by @thosgood)
 - [ ] Preliminaries